Germany seeks talks with Iran to ease tensions | DW | 05.01.2020

 The 2015 deal, also known as the JCPOA, offered Tehran relief from debilitating sanctions in return for restrictions on Iran's attempts to acquire nuclear weapons.

-It has been at risk of disintegration since US President Donald Trump unilaterally withdrew from it 18 months ago and reimposed those economic sanctions.
+It has been at risk of disintegrating since US President Donald Trump unilaterally withdrew from it 18 months ago and reimposed those economic sanctions.

-"Also discussed importance of preserving #JCPOA, which remains crucial for global security.
-I am committed to role as coordinator," Borrell added.
+Borrell said: "Also discussed importance of preserving #JCPOA, which remains crucial for global security.
+I am committed to role as coordinator."

 Read more: US and Iran: Decades of enmity

-British Foreign Secretary Dominic Raab is planning to meet Secretary of State Pompeo in Washington next week, after meeting with his French and German counterparts.
+British Foreign Secretary Dominic Raab is planning to meet Secretary of State Pompeo in Washington on Thursday, after meeting with his French and German counterparts earlier in the week.

 Peace protests